-After years of WildAid campaigning, Greater China, and Hong Kong SAR and Taiwan banned all commercial sales of ivory.
+After years of WildAid campaigning, China banned all sales of commercial ivory along with regional bans in Hong Kong and Taiwan.

 Roughly 50% of survey respondents in China now believe that pangolin scales have medicinal value, a 29% decrease since WildAid began its campaign in 2015.